ersilia-os/griddify/README.md

 ### Rearrange your flat data points into grids

 Let's go back to the original tabular data.
-We want to transform the input data, where each data sample is represented by an one-dimensional array, into an output data where each sample is represented by an image (i.e. a two-dimensional grid).
-Please be sure to use normalized data.
+We want to transform the input data, where each data sample is represented with a one-dimensional array, into an output data where each sample is represented with an image (i.e. a two-dimensional grid).
+Please ensure that data are normalize or scaled.

 ```python
 from griddify import Flat2Grid